A low-level interface for KeOps is provided by the

-Genred is a class with no methods: its instantiation simply returns a numerical function that can be called at will.
+Genred is a class with no methods: its instantiation simply returns a numerical function that can be called on numerical arrays.

-Genred(...)takes as input a bunch of strings that specify the desired computation.
+Genred(...)takes as input a collection of strings that specify the desired computation.
 It returns a python function or PyTorch layer, callable on numpy arrays or torch tensors.
 The syntax is:

 my_red = Genred(formula, aliases, reduction_op='Sum', axis=0, dtype='float32')

-my_rednow refers to a callable object wrapped around a set of custom Cuda routines.
-It may be used on any set of arrays (either NumPy arrays or Torch tensors) with the correct shapes, as described in the
+my_rednow refers to a callable object, wrapped around a set of custom CUDA routines.
+It can be used on any collection of arrays (either NumPy arrays or Torch tensors) that have the correct shapes, as described in the

 result = my_red(arg_1, arg_2, ..., arg_p, backend='auto', device_id=-1, ranges=None)